nautobot/nautobot/docs/plugins/development.md

 This documentation covers the development of custom plugins for NetBox.
 Plugins are essentially self-contained [Django apps](https://docs.djangoproject.com/en/stable/) which integrate with NetBox to provide custom functionality.
 Since the development of Django apps is already very well-documented, we'll only be covering the aspects that are specific to NetBox.

+Plugins can do a lot, including:

+* Create Django models to store data in the database
+* Provide their own "pages" (views) in the web user interface
+* Establish their own REST API endpoints
+* Add custom request/response middleware

+However, keep in mind that each piece of functionality is entirely optional.
+For example, if your plugin merely adds a piece of middleware or an API endpoint, there's no need to define a new model.

 ## Initial Setup

 ## Plugin Structure